dgerabagi/data-curation-environment/prompt.md

 **This artifact is the historical archive for older case studies.** New, active issues should be logged in `A11.
 DCE - Regression Case Studies.md`.
 This separation keeps the primary document focused and manageable in size.

 ## 2. Case Studies

 ---

+### Case Study 040: SSE Stream Parsing Fails with `invalid index: undefined`

+-   **Artifacts Affected:** `src/backend/services/llm.service.ts`
+-   **Cycles Observed:** C58
+-   **Symptom:** When receiving a streamed batch response from the vLLM server, the DCE logs are spammed with `[WARN] Received chunk with invalid index: undefined`.
+No response content is displayed in the UI.
+-   **Root Cause Analysis (RCA):** The stream parser in `llm.service.ts` was incorrectly attempting to access `chunk.index` at the top level of the JSON payload arriving in each Server-Sent Event (SSE) chunk.
+The OpenAI-compatible streaming protocol, which vLLM implements, nests this value at `chunk.choices[0].index`.
+The parser was therefore getting `undefined` for the index and could not correctly assign the content delta to its corresponding response buffer.
+-   **Codified Solution & Best Practice:**
+    1. The SSE stream parser must correctly destructure the nested `choices` array to access the `index` and `delta` properties for each chunk.
+The correct access pattern is `parsedJson.choices[0].index`.
+    2. The parser must also be robust enough to handle multiple `data:` lines arriving in a single stream buffer.
+The incoming buffer should be split by newline characters (`\n`), and each resulting line should be processed individually to check if it starts with `data:`.

+---